 A trip to Fort Walla Walla Museum along with related learning activities can help meet Washington State Social Studies standards, particularly for fourth grade.
-The following components especially are supported by a museum visit.
+The following Required Grade Level Expectations (GLEs for Grade 4) are especially supported by a museum visit.